tideworks/spartan-launcher/README.md

   }
 ```

-Or the subscribers could be chained via loop iteration - here we see subscribers established for a list of input files (where each input file is passed to a child worker process via `invokeCommandEx(...)`):
+Or the subscribers could be chained via loop iteration - here we see subscribers established for a list of input files (where each input file is passed to a child worker process by `invokeCommandEx(...)`):

 ```java
   final Set<Integer> childPIDs = new HashSet<>();